weifengliu-ssslab/Benchmark_SpTRSV_using_CSC/README.md

 This is the source code of the paper "A Synchronization-Free Algorithm for Parallel Sparse Triangular Solves" submitted to Euro-Par '16.

-Update: An OpenCL version has been added.
+Update (25 Feb.
+2016): An OpenCL version has been added.

 <br><hr>
 <h3>nVidia GPU (CUDA) version</h3>